 6. What was the inspiration for your new single, "Overnight"?
 Did you help come up with the treatment for the video as well?

 The inspiration for "Overnight" came from looking around and seeing other bands who were trying to make it to the top so fast without even putting in the real meaningful work.
 Then it kind of turned into a broader commentary on how we are living in a society now where things are so disposable and how that can be damaging.

 We had a lot of fun making that video.
 It was directed by the incredible Michael Reich.
 He came up with the treatment but we had a lot of input.
 We did not want a video with a narrative, but rather a collection of found vintage footage containing images that loosely explain the sentiments of the song, and he nailed it!

-8. Nowadays, everything is so instant; you press a button and you have it a la Spotify, Soundcloud, iTunes etc. What was the first album you saved up your hard-earned money as a kid and bought for yourself?
+7. Nowadays, everything is so instant ... you press a button and it's yours a la Spotify, Soundcloud, iTunes etc. What was the first album you saved up your hard-earned money as a kid and bought for yourself?

-Stuff we've been listening to lately include The Replacements, Wilco, Jeff Lynne, Tame Impala, Sonic Youth, Velvet Underground.
+Stuff we've been listening to lately: The Replacements, Wilco, Jeff Lynne, Tame Impala, Sonic Youth, Velvet Underground.
 That's all I can pull off the top of my head but I know there's more.